Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Related Work

-The works most closely related to ours are a small number of studies that analyze practical vector-processor throughput with the aid of ideal references or efficiency-oriented metrics.
-Ara2 introduces concepts such as \emph{raw throughput ideality} and the \emph{ideal dispatcher} to quantify how far the vector backend deviates from an ideal execution state~\cite{perotti2024ara2}.
-TROOP analyzes throughput loss in low-operational-intensity workloads from a roofline perspective and proposes hardware optimizations to achieve at-the-roofline performance~\cite{purayil2025troop}.
+The works most closely related to ours analyze practical vector-processor throughput using ideal references or efficiency-oriented metrics.
+Ara2 introduces \emph{raw throughput ideality} and the ideal dispatcher to quantify how far the vector backend deviates from an ideal execution state~\cite{perotti2024ara2}.
+TROOP analyzes throughput loss in low-operational-intensity workloads from a roofline perspective~\cite{purayil2025troop}.
 RISCV2 uses \emph{elements per cycle} (EPC) to reflect changes in effective parallelism brought by mechanism-level optimizations~\cite{patsidis2020risc}.
-Collectively, these studies suggest that reporting absolute performance alone is insufficient for explaining sustained-throughput behavior; instead, appropriate references or efficiency metrics are needed to analyze the gap between realized execution and ideal capability.

-Unlike prior work that proposes new design points or focuses on isolated local mechanisms, this work takes the existing open-source long-vector RVV processor Ara as the target and investigates why its realized execution persistently falls short of the ideal sustained-throughput bound under fixed processor configuration and raw memory-bandwidth constraints.
-We analyze sustained-throughput loss from a unified microarchitectural execution perspective and further evaluate the extent to which such loss can be recovered through coordinated optimizations.
+These studies show that absolute performance alone is insufficient for explaining sustained-throughput behavior; appropriate references or efficiency metrics are needed to relate practical execution to ideal capability.
+Unlike prior work that proposes new design points or optimizes isolated local mechanisms, this work targets an existing Ara implementation and analyzes why it falls short of the ideal sustained-throughput reference under a fixed processor configuration and raw memory-bandwidth constraints.
+We further provide an execution-path-level attribution of the loss and evaluate the recoverable throughput through coordinated optimizations.